 - Pregnant women deserve additional protections from the state.
-Anyone who victimizes them should be held accountable for both mother and her unborn child. - Helping sexual assault victims who become pregnant during the crime is both compassionate and in the best interest of the state. - Healthcare professionals are the first line of defense for many pregnant women ravaged by substance abuse.
+Anyone who victimizes them should be held accountable for both mother and her unborn child. - Healthcare professionals are the first line of defense for many pregnant women ravaged by substance abuse.
 They can help both mother and her unborn child, without fear of triggering a criminal investigation.